Forecasting effort: collecting facts about learning’s impact

 When you’ve identified the organisational goals and performance requirements to achieve those goals, you’ll have the facts you need to investigate the impact of training, learning and professional development.

 In the next article, I'll describe how to collect facts and clues that forecast and predict the impact of training.

 Kevin is a Learning & Development detective and just like Sherlock Holmes, he solves mysteries.
-The mystery he solves is, “Did training work?”.
-He uses facts, evidence and data to show training and learning’s impact on behavior, performance and goals.
+The mystery he solves is, "What is the impact of learning?".
+He investigates efficiency, effectiveness, and outcomes.
+He looks for facts, clues, evidence, and data for learning's impact on behavior, performance, and actions.